roman-milk/roman-milk.github.io/jen-and-me.md

+===

- ****** Jen &amp; Me Ch.
-3: The Wife Gets Involved ****** byTx_Tall_Tales© "Ohhhh, yesssss," I hissed as I loosed my first stream of cum on her chin.
+"Ohhhh, yesssss," I hissed as I loosed my first stream of cum on her chin.
 She was leaning her head back as I loosed several long sticky streams of cum all over her face.
 Her eyes were closed, good thing, because one stream stretched from her hairline, right down her left eye to her mouth.
 She finally took my sensitive cock head gently between her lips and cleaned me.
 Cum was dripping down her cheeks and she was giggling as she finished sucking me off.

  "I hope no one catches me hopping into the shower," she laughed, and without another word, headed into the girl's shower.